 To further enhance the mission of the Society we represent our branch at River Users Group (RUG) meetings and report back to our membership on issues that may affect them.
 This ranges from illegal mooring, flooding issues right through to inappropriate development.
 We have attended many of the River Thames Scheme forums and drop-in sessions and have provided what we consider is some very useful input.
 Our River Wardens continue to carry out sterling work on their regular inspections of the river and reporting back on specific issues that need addressing.

 Members of the Teddington to Old Windsor Branch are kept regularly updated by our electronic newsletter TOW in the Water, which not only informs the membership of our programme of events but also alerts them to river-related issues which may affect them.

 Any organisation is only as strong as its membership and there is an ongoing recruitment programme involving stands at locks and appropriate events along with constant handing out of publicity material and one-to-one “selling” by our boat owners on their cruises up and down the river.

-Our forthcoming events are listed in the Events Diary.
+Our forthcoming events will be listed in the Events Diary once lockdown conditions allow..